Getting started

 Fuzzy matching is built in, so you don't need fzf.

-missing.
-If you already use one, ax picks it up on its own.
+tools are missing.
+If you already use one, ax can use it.

 | Program | Requirement | Use |